Norsewood: Early settlement

 Norsewood was founded by mainly Norwegian settlers in 1872 as a loggers’ settlement and retains a Scandinavian tenor.
 The village was carved out of the forest, and was subsequently destroyed in a fire in 1888.

 The government of New Zealand requested Norwegian immigrants and made an agreement with Winge & Co. in Christiania, which would allow for 3,000 emigrants to New Zealand.
 In the years 1870–76, nearly 1,000 Norwegians moved to the Norsewood area.

 Modern township

 The settlement continues to celebrate its Scandinavian culture.
 A Scandinavian festival is held every year.
 Traditional celebrations of Norway's Constitution Day are held on the Sunday closest to 17 May.

 The main square by Coronation Street welcomes visitors to "Little Norway", and a Norwegian flag flies from the street's tourist office.
 The Bindalsfaering, a fishing boat gifted by the Norwegian Government, is displayed in a glassed boat-house in Upper Norsewood, near a replica of a Norwegian stave church.

 Demography

-Norsewood is described by Statistics New Zealand as a rural settlement, which covers 0.38 km2 and had an estimated population of as of with a population density of people per km^{2}.
+Norsewood is described by Statistics New Zealand as a rural settlement, which covers 0.38 km2.
+It had an estimated population of as of with a population density of people per km^{2}.
+The settlement is part of the larger Norsewood statistical area.